joewiz/learn-xquery/README.md

 Some people can learn languages by reading online tutorials.
 Some people like to dive into a book, or have one on their shelf for reference.

 - [XQuery: Search across a variety of XML Data](http://shop.oreilly.com/product/9780596006341.do), Priscilla Walmsley, O'Reilly 2007.
 The standard text for XQuery 1.0.
 Also introduces [functx](http://www.xqueryfunctions.com/).
-Out of scope, though, is the topic of building applications with XQuery.
+Doesn't cover the topic of building applications with XQuery; this is out of scope.
 - [eXist: A NoSQL Document Database and Application Platform](http://shop.oreilly.com/product/0636920026525.do), Erik Siegel and Adam Retter, 2014.
 If Walmsley limits herself to the language, Siegel and Retter coherently introduce approaches to building applications with one popular XQuery-based platform, eXist.
 Example code for the book is [on GitHub](https://github.com/eXist-book/book-code).

 ## The specs